You Need Every Part.

 But God arranged each part of the body exactly where he wanted it.
 Every single one.
 If everything were the same part, there'd be no body at all.
 Instead — many parts, one body."

-Now Paul flipped it.
+Now flipped it.
 The first problem was people disqualifying themselves.
 The second was people dismissing others:

 "The eye can't say to the hand, 'I don't need you.'
 The head can't say to the feet, 'I don't need you.'
 Actually, the opposite is true — the parts that seem weaker are the ones you can't do without.
 The parts you'd consider less impressive?
 Those are the ones you give extra dignity to.
 The parts that aren't for public display get treated with special care — while the presentable parts don't need that.

-This is where the metaphor really lands.
-In a culture that constantly ranks people by visibility and influence — followers, reach, platform, title — Paul described a system where the hidden, unglamorous roles get the most honor.
-The person who quietly serves behind the scenes.
-The one who checks on people nobody else notices.
-The administrator who keeps everything running while everyone else gets the applause.
-God intentionally built the system so those roles carry weight.
+This is where the metaphor lands.
+Paul described a system where hidden roles get the most honor — the quiet servant behind the scenes, the administrator who keeps everything running. built the system so those roles carry weight.
 If one part suffers, everyone suffers.
-That's not a suggestion.
-That's how a body works.
 You can't stub your toe and have your brain shrug it off.

-"You — collectively — are the .
+"You — collectively — are the Body of Christ.
 Each of you is an individual part of it.
-And God has placed people in the in a specific order: first , second , third teachers, then those who do miracles, then gifts of healing, then helping, then administrating, then various kinds of tongues.
+And God has placed people in the church in a specific order: first Apostles, second Prophets, third teachers, then those who do miracles, then gifts of healing, then helping, then administrating, then various kinds of tongues.

-Are all ?
-Are all ?
+Are all apostles?
+Are all prophets?
 Are all teachers?
 Do all work miracles?
 Do all have gifts of healing?
 Do all speak in tongues?
 Do all interpret?"

-The answer to every one of those questions is obviously no. And that's the whole point.
+Every answer is no — and that's the point.
 Paul listed these roles not to create a hierarchy of importance, but to show that the diversity is the design.
 Nobody has everything.
 Everybody has something.
-And the is only the when all of it is working together.
+The is only the church when all of it works together.

-Then, right at the end, he dropped a line that set up the chapter everyone knows by heart:
+Then he set up the chapter everyone knows by heart:

 "Earnestly pursue the greater gifts.
 But let me show you an even better way."

-That "even better way" is love.
-First Corinthians 13 is next.
-And everything Paul just said about gifts, about the body, about unity — it's all heading toward one conclusion: without love, none of it matters.
-But that's the next chapter.
-For now, sit with this: you are part of something.
-You were given something specific.
-And the people around you — the ones with different gifts, different roles, different ways of showing up — you need every single one of them.
+That "even better way" is .
+Everything Paul said about gifts, the body, and unity heads toward one conclusion: without love, none of it matters.
+That's the next chapter.
+For now, sit with this: you are part of something, you were given something specific, and the people around you — with different gifts, different roles — you need every one of them.
 And they need you.